susam/lab/web/sockets/README.md

 The programs in this directory implement very simple and minimal server programs that send the server's current time to the client.
-The same functionality is implemented in four different ways: TCP socket program, plain web application, Ajax-based web application, Websocket-based web application and Server-Sent Event (SSE) based web applications.The list below talks about these different approaches in a general manner.
+The same functionality is implemented in five different ways: TCP socket program, plain web application, Ajax-based web application, SSE-based web application, and Websocket-based web application.
+The list below talks about these different approaches in a general manner.

   - TCP sockets: A server program listens on a TCP port.
 A client program connects to it.
 Once the connection has been established